 The Tesco’s Clubcard is probably the most well-known reward schemes on the highstreet.
 You get 1 point for every £1 you spend and then every quarter, vouchers are posted out to you.
 You might not think that you tend to spend much in Tesco’s, but I’d still say it’s worth getting a card, even if you think you only shop there occasionally.
 You’d be surprised by how quickly grabbing a drink as you pass Tesco’s, or filling up your petrol tank can add up.

 By signing up to the Clubcard scheme, you’ll also receive regular money-off coupons.
 I get a money-saving voucher through the post about four times each year.
 I usually get £4 off a £40 shop, but I know different customers receive different offers.

 You can use your Clubcard vouchers to buy things in store, or to fill your car up with petrol.
 However, I personally think that spending your Clubcard points in this way is a waste.
 Instead, I’d recommend that you cash them in for restaurant, or activity vouchers.
 The main advantage of doing this is that the vouchers are worth up to three times the value, so you get more for them.
 Tesco’s Clubcard vouchers are also valid for up to two years, which means you can save them up and put them towards a day out with the family.

 I’ve visited the Eden Project, La Tasca and the cinema for free using my Tesco’s Clubcard vouchers.
 As I use the vouchers to treat my family, I find this scheme particularly rewarding.
-I think it’s the best supermarket loyalty scheme out there.
+I think it’s the best out of all the supermarket reward schemes out there.
 I have a Nectar card too, but I don’t think the rewards are a patch on the ones I have received through my Clubcard.
 If you’re going to sign up to just one incentive scheme, make it this one.